Israel's top Catholic prelate condemns police funeral attack

 There was no immediate Israeli response.

-He spoke as Israel and the Palestinians are locked in a war of narratives over the killing of Abu Akleh.
-The reporter, a Palestinian-American and a 25-year veteran of the satellite channel, was killed Wednesday while covering an Israeli military raid in the Jenin refugee camp.
-She was a household name across the Arab world, known for documenting the hardship of Palestinian life under Israeli rule.
+Israel and the Palestinians are locked in a war of narratives over Abu Akleh’s killing.
+The reporter, a Palestinian-American, a Catholic and a 25-year veteran of the satellite channel, was shot Wednesday while covering an Israeli military raid in the Jenin refugee camp.
+She was wearing a blue vest clearly marked “Press.”
+Abu Akleh was a household name across the Arab world, known for documenting the hardship of Palestinian life under Israeli rule.

 Palestinian officials and witnesses, including journalists who were with her, say she was killed by army fire.
 The military, after initially saying Palestinian gunmen might have been responsible, later backtracked and now says it’s not clear who fired the deadly bullet.